elpop/melate/README.md

                 melate.pl -l melate -c 20 -t

+    -plain or -p
+            Used with the -lottery (or -l) option, Don't show termina text color.

+            This to make printable output or genrate files without escape codes.

+                melate.pl -lottery melate -count 20 -p

+                or

+                melate.pl -l melate -c 20 -p

     -download or -d
             Download the results of draws of lottery products from the lottery authority and insert into the sqlite DB: